 On the next screen, you’ll see a notification that you’re migrating data from another website.
 Also, you’ll see another message that reads: “If you do not want to restore all your database tables, then choose some to exclude here.(…)”.
 Click on the (…) link.

-After that, you can deselect all the tables excecpt wpth_posts.
+After that, you can deselect all the tables except wpth_posts.
 It’s the table that contains your posts and pages in WordPress.
 After that click on the ‘Restore‘ option.

 After that, it’ll take some time for UpdraftPlus to restore your posts.

-Once done, you’ll find Restore Sucessful message.
-You’ll also find ‘Return to UpdraftPlus Configuration‘ button.
+Once done, you’ll find the Restore Successful message.
+You’ll also find the ‘Return to UpdraftPlus Configuration‘ button.
 Simply click on it to return to your WordPress dashboard.

 After that, you can go to ‘Posts > All Posts‘ and view the restored blog articles.

 As you can see above, we have restored 4 posts.

 Similarly, you can go to ‘Pages > All Pages‘ to view the recovered pages.
 The ‘wpth_posts’ table in the WordPress database include both the posts and pages, so both will be recovered when you restore the table.